chalk2wealth.com

 Compound interest infographic comparing Ipshita, who starts investing ₹10,000/month at 25 and grows to ₹1.89 crore, versus Dhruv, who starts ₹20,000/month at 35 and reaches only ₹1 crore.
 Lesson: Time beats money – start early

-Time is the most important factor in compounding – even more important than how much you invest or what returns you get, to an extent.
-Starting early gives your money the longest runway to take off.
-Here’s a powerful illustration tailored for a teacher’s journey:
+Time is the most powerful force in compounding—often more important than how much you invest, and sometimes even more than returns (to an extent).
+Starting early gives your money the longest runway to grow, and that advantage is incredibly hard to beat later.

 From Chalk to Wealth: A Teacher’s Final Lesson